101 Cooking For Two

 porterhouse steak on a blue plate

-• Let the steaks rest off the heat, lightly tented with foil, for 5 to 10 minutes before serving.
+• Rest steaks off the heat, lightly tented with foil, for 5–10 minutes before serving.

 bite of steak on a fork